-A trophy is awarded to the teams second and third in the KidSize 4-4 soccer game , the TeenSize 3-3 soccer games and the AdultSize 2-2 soccer game.
+A trophy is awarded to the teams second and third in the KidSize 4-4 soccer game and the AdultSize 2-2 soccer game.
 In case of less than 5 teams participating in a size class the team ranked third will be awarded a certificate instead of a trophy.
 In case of less than 4 teams participating in a size class the team ranked second will also be awarded a certificate instead of a trophy.
 The final number of trophies awarded will be decided by the RoboCup Federation based on the number of actually participating teams.

-Certificates are awarded to the teams second and third in the technical challenges, to the teams ranked second and third in the Best Humanoid list and a 'Best Player' certificate to the three most highly ranked Drop-in players.
+Certificates are awarded to the teams second and third in the technical challenges, to the team ranked second in the Best Humanoid list and a 'Best Player' certificate to the three most highly ranked Drop-in players.
 A team can only receive a 'Best Player' certificate if their total amount of points is greater than 0.